 By Rose Milligan

-This is my favourite poem, introduced to me by my grandma many years ago.
+It was introduced to me by my grandma many years ago.
 In my youthful naivety, I thought the poem was about cleaning!…..
-I was so busy trying to be a good wife, mum, daughter, employee as well as a domestic goddess, that the time passed in a flash and now, I have difficulty remembering it if I’m honest.
+I was so busy trying to be a good wife, mum, daughter, employee as well as a domestic goddess, that the time passed in a flash.

 Now I don’t care if I can’t see my face in the oven door or there is dust underneath the bed.
 I do what needs to be done and no more.
 It took a long time to understand the significance of the poem but, finally, now I get it!